BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Horse Lord
 - Leader (Rohan Royal Guard)

-**ACTIVE/PASSIVE RULES**

-- **Guthwine** `ACTIVE` - If Eomer rolls a natural 6 To Wound, he may make an additional To Wound roll against the same target.
+- **Guthwine** `ACTIVE`

+If Eomer rolls a natural 6 To Wound, he may make an additional To Wound roll against the same target.
 If the additional roll is a natural 6, it does not benefit from this special rule.

-- **The Price of Grief** `ACTIVE` - If Theoden or Eowyn are in the same army, and either are slain, Eomer must re-rolls all failed To Wound rolls for the rest of the game, and he must charge if able to do so.
+- **The Price of Grief** `ACTIVE`

+If Theoden or Eowyn are in the same army, and either are slain, Eomer must re-rolls all failed To Wound rolls for the rest of the game, and he must charge if able to do so.

 </div>